 Laparoscopic myomectomy leaves minimal scarring and has a very low risk of complications.
 A 24-hour hospital stay is typically required.

 When fibroid growths have become too large to be removed using hysteroscopic or laparoscopic approaches, an open myomectomy must be performed.
 This is considered a serious surgical procedure requiring a low-transverse incision, commonly known as a “bikini cut,” through which the fibroids are withdrawn.
 The procedure is performed under general anesthetic and requires a hospital stay of approximately two days.
 It might be recommended that subsequent pregnancies be delivered by planned cesarean section, depending upon how fragile the uterine wall has become as a result.

 Discovering abnormal, symptomatic growths is always a frightening prospect.
-At PRC, we are committed to providing the support and dedicated pre-and post-operative care you need to recover quickly and improve your chances of conception.
+As a fertility clinic in California, we are committed to providing the support and dedicated pre-and post-operative care you need to recover quickly and improve your chances of conception.